kyskerem/steam_deals_app/README.md

 # steam_deals_application

-## TARGET
+- shows the store names

-- this app shows the deals on steam
+- shows the steam deals
-- this app shows the available stores
+- shows the game lookup
+- can launch metacritic page of the game
+- can launch steam page of the game

+## To-Do list

+- deals from other stores